-A friend of mine was looking to buy their dream home, had been looking for over two years to no avail.
-What they were after was specific, they never seemed to find properties which met their criteria in the few suburbs they wanted to live in.
+A friend of mine was looking to buy their dream home and had been looking for over two years to no avail.
+What they were after was specific, and they never seemed to find properties that met their criteria in the few suburbs they wanted to live in.

-So to see if your buyer’s agent is able to help with this ask the following questions:
+So to see if your buyer’s agent can help with off-market properties, ask the following questions:

 - What would your game plan be for my property?

 - Can you show me your track record in buying off-market properties?

 Distressed sales are as rare as hen’s teeth.
 These types of transactions are where a great buyer’s agent will shine.

 A distressed sale can be defined as a property that is sold in an urgent manner.

 The seller typically sells at a loss due to time constraints.
 These constraints vary from repossession to divorce.

 Because of the general nature, it’s not uncommon for these types of properties to need a bit of a freshen-up (generally a new carpet and a fresh lick of paint).

 When I was working for a bank years ago, I had a client who bought a distressed property.